port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 Calculation Properties make it easier to define properties that are based on values from other properties, with the added ability to transform the data.

-The Calculation Properties support the types `string`, `number`, `object`, `array`, `boolean`, `yaml` .
+The Calculation Properties support the types `string`, `number`, `object`, `array`, `boolean`, and `yaml` .

-With Calculation Properties you can:
+With Calculation Properties allow you to:

-- Filter/Select/Slice/Concat from an existing property.
+- Filter/Select/Slice/Concat from an existing property;
-- Create math equations or modification.
-For example - calculate required disk storage by specifying page size, and number of pages needed.
+- Create math equations or modifications.
+For example ,calculate required disk storage by specifying page size, and number of pages needed.
 - Merge complex properties, including deep-merge and overriding.

 :::tip